The Fear Cycle Explained: Why Anxiety Feeds on Itself

 Avoidance feels safe.
 It’s cozy, quiet, and controlled.
 But that comfort zone is a shrinking bubble that steals your joy and fuels anxiety.
 Aleena thought staying home and avoiding crowds kept her safe, but fear was quietly running her life.
 Many Christians fall into this same trap—sidestepping stress, delaying decisions, and retreating from opportunities.
 Avoidance may feel like peace, but it’s a soft prison.
 God calls you to step out, trust Him, and live fully.
 Perfect love drives out fear (1 John 4:18).

-Faith Over Fear: Overcoming Fear of Leaving Home and Panic Attacks
+Faith Over Fear: Overcoming Panic and the Fear of Leaving Home

 Struggling with fear of leaving home or panic attacks?
 Learn how faith, courage, and biblical counseling can help you overcome agoraphobia and reclaim peace, joy, and freedom.